Beanos06/GeoQuiz/README.md

 # 🌐GeoQuiz
 Geography quiz website currenty made with Flask.
-This project may get transfered to Django's Framework in the future
+This project may get transfered to Django's Framework in the future.

+*Note: This is just a prototype

 ## ✅To do/Ideas
 - Better UI